Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 In this step, you'll add...

-A header and sub-header and also use containers and columns to organize our dataframes using Streamlit’s *columns()* and *container()*
+- A header and sub-header

 ```python
 # Add header and a subheader